 Aside from actual work, working hours include the following:

-- hours when the worker has to stay at the workplace waiting for work
+- hours when the worker must stay at the workplace waiting for work to be assigned

 - breaks given by the employer

 - travel time required by the employer